 THE VEGAN MOVEMENT

 The great ethical struggles of our time——against slavery, for civil rights, for women’s rights, for LGBTQI+ rights——all initially encountered the same ridicule as the animal rights movement does now.
-Ridicule is a defense mechanism used by people to attack when someone tries to make them aware of an uncomfortable reality.
+Ridicule is a defense mechanism used by people to attack and deflect when someone tries to make them aware of an uncomfortable reality.

 But it is all true and very well-documented——and very well-hidden by the animal agriculture industry.
 But the vegan movement cannot be stopped because the truth cannot stay hidden.